The Essential Accessories

 The way I think of the ConvEGGtor is if you could cook what you intentend to cook in a pan on the hob then your don’t need one.
 If though you would normally cook whatever you’re going to cook in the oven, then you need to use a ConvEGGtor to push the heat up and around your food and not burn the bottom.

 In 2018 Big Green Egg launched the EGGspander system.
 While this might look quite complicated, it makes taking the ConvEGGtor in and out of your Egg so much easier.
 I also love the fact I can buy a half moon ceramic plate and have half my Egg cooking direct and half indirect.
-If you’re interested in this drop me an email and I can advise the best setup and probably also sort you some discount.
+If you’re interested in this drop me an email and I can advise the best setup.

 A good set of gloves